 - 5 years or less is the typical amount of time it takes a lottery winner to burn through his winnings

 - you’re far more likely to die a horrible death than win.
 Compared with winning the lottery, you are 33 times as likely to be killed by bees, 50 times as likely to be struck by lightning, 8,000 times as likely to be murdered, and 20,000 times as likely to be killed in a car crash.

 - State Lotteries will continue to sell game scratch tickets, even though the top prizes have already hit.
 Check the state Lottery website to see which games have top prizes still available.

 Finally, Where Does All That Money Go?

-Not only the winners that benefit from the lottery, but All these people also benefit too (as do many more):
+Not only do the winners benefit from the lottery, but all of the following do as well:

 - The store that sells the ticket gets a percentage of sales and a cut of any winnings over a certain amount

 - The team that created the software to run the machines